 Greenpeace International and the independent national/regional Greenpeace organisations in the Greenpeace network (together: “Greenpeace”) are committed to protecting and respecting your privacy.

-This privacy statement does not apply to the national/regional Greenpeace websites that are managed by the national/regional Greenpeace organisations (each, an “NRO”) themselves.
+This privacy statement does not apply to the national/regional Greenpeace websites, which are managed by the national/regional Greenpeace organisations (each, an “NRO”) themselves.
 You can find the privacy policy of each Greenpeace NRO website by clicking on “Privacy Statement” or “Privacy Policy” in the local language in the footer of their homepage.

 The information that we collect about you